PHEV vs Hybrid: Differences, Similarities, and Incentives

 How Do PHEVs Work?

 PHEV (Plug-In Hybrid Electric Vehicles) includes an internal combustion engine and an electric motor with a rechargeable battery.
-Because it has both, PHEVs require petrol or diesel and access to a plug-in charging infrastructure.
+While you don’t necessarily have to plug-in your PHEV, it enhances the MPG greatly, with all-electric driving, plus gas or diesel when you need it.
 Once the battery is full, you can choose whichever mode fits your needs.
 With electric-mode, you get between 20 – 50 miles of electric-only driving.
 Hybrid mode uses the most efficient way to use the battery and engine.
 Combustion mode is good for long-distance drives, towing, or when the battery’s depleted.

 How Do Hybrid Cars Work?